-CU Anschutz does not have owned or controlled noncampus student organization facilities.
+CU Anschutz does not own or control non-campus student organization facilities.
 If any law enforcement agency in the Aurora area is contacted about criminal activity occurring off-campus involving CU Anschutz students, that agency is encouraged to notify the University Police Department.